Cuba–Philippines relations: Early history

 Cuba and the Philippines have been in existence for centuries.
 In the early 16th century, Filipinos reached Cuba via the Manila-Acapulco Galleon that linked New Spain (Mexico) to the Orient.
 Filipinos who were brought by the Spaniards to Cuba were altar boys, catechism leaders, and church workers.
 Pinar del Río is famous for their cigars, which were brought over from the Philippines by the Spanish because it was much closer to Europe and easier to oversee.
 Afterwards, some Filipinos moved to Havana's big Barrio Chino or Chinatown.
-The Philippines and Cuba were both dominated by Spain Crown for several centuries, which ended at the turn of the 19th century with Spain's defeat by the United States.
+The Philippines and Cuba were both dominated by the Spanish Crown for several centuries; in 1896, Filipino nationalist José Rizal was permitted by Governor General Ramón Blanco to serve as a military doctor in Cuba, but was arrested en route to the country after the Philippine Revolution began.
+Spanish rule over both territories ended at the turn of the 19th century with Spain's defeat by the United States and Philippine revolutionaries.
 Both countries fell under American rule after Spain ceded Puerto Rico, Philippines, and Cuba to the United States for twenty million US dollars.
 Later on, Cuba gained its Independence while the Philippines continued to be under the American rule.
-On July 14, 1946, the Philippines gained its independence.
-Formal diplomatic relations between the Philippines and Cuba were also established in July 1946.
+On July 4, 1946, the Philippines gained its independence, and formal diplomatic relations between the Philippines and Cuba were established in the same month.